mskalandunas/Architecture/topics/edu/system_design/index.md

 What is a tier?
 A logical separation of components in an app/service.
 Physical separation at the component level, not code.

+### Why tiers?
+- Assigning specific tasks to individual components facilitates a loosely coupled architecture.
+Modifications or updates made on a specific component does not impact the other components
+- Different tiers having designated roles facilitate easy management & maintenance of the system as a whole.
+It’s easier to add new features in the application as the components are loosely coupled & code change made in one component does not affect the other components

 ### What is a component?
 - Database
 - Backend application server